ashwingopalsamy/notes/golang/README.md

 - Interfaces are implemented implicitly in Go.
 There is no `implements` keyword.

 ## Errors, Panic & Defer

+### 📝 Errors
+- Errors are the way to signify failure when calling a function/method.
+- More on errors at: [Don’t just check errors, handle them gracefully](https://dave.cheney.net/2016/04/27/dont-just-check-errors-handle-them-gracefully)

 ### 📝 Defer